 The Company delivers a broad range of solutions for passenger and freight transportation within and between cities, based on the full portfolio of the Siemens Mobility Group.
-This includes 1) signaling systems and power supply for rail transport, 2) intelligent traffic solutions for road, 3) trains, locomotives, metro trains and trams and 4) services tailored to each customer's needs.
-The Company also offers consulting services, turnkey mobility systems and mobility solutions connecting different traffic systems.
+This includes 1) signaling systems and power supply for rail transport, 2) metro trains and 3) services tailored to each customer's needs.

-The Company's main customers are public entities in the transport and logistics sector.
+The Company's main customers are public entities within transport, logistics and rail infrastructure.
 The markets served by the Siemens Mobility Group are therefore primarily dependent on public spending.
-Mobility's customers typically plan and implement projects over many years.
-Tenders are largely unaffected by short-term economic developments, and this is to a huge extend also valid in the currently ongoing COVID-19 pandemic.
-However, COVID-19 has led to an increased price level and longer delivery time of some key components, but due to good planning these changes had a minor impact on profit and delivery time on the Company's projects.
+The Company's customers typically plan and implement projects over several years.
+Tenders are largely unaffected by short-term economic developments, and this is to a large extent also valid in uncertain times in Europe, e.g. during the COVID-19 pandemic and the ongoing war in Ukraine.
+The pandemic, the Russia/Ukraine war, and the energy crisis have led to an increased price level and longer delivery time of some key components.
+These market changes have so far had a minor impact on profit and delivery time on the Company's projects.